-The complex and transient nature of dynamic stall presents a significant obstacle in computational modeling and design optimization~\citep{Gardner2023, Baldan2024c}.
-Research efforts are primarily focused on developing robust high-fidelity computational fluid dynamics (CFD) tools and low-fidelity reduced order models (ROMs) to be used in flow control strategies.
-Indeed, by gaining a deeper understanding of dynamic stall and its impact, the design and control of aerodynamic structures can be improved~\citep{Gardner2019, Hariharan2014}.
-This will ultimately lead to safer and more efficient flight, improved wind energy generation, and robust performance across diverse operating conditions.
+The complex and transient nature of dynamic stall presents a significant obstacle in modeling, simulation, and design of aerodynamic bodies operating in dynamic stall conditions~\citep{Gardner2023, Baldan2024c}.
+Research efforts primarily focus on developing robust high-fidelity Computational Fluid Dynamics (CFD) tools, and low-fidelity reduced order models (ROMs) for implementing flow control strategies.
+Indeed, a deeper understanding of dynamic stall and its impact allows for improving the design and control of aerodynamic bodies~\citep{Gardner2019, Hariharan2014}.
+This will ultimately lead to \textit{e.g.}~safer and more efficient flight, improved wind energy generation, and robust performance across diverse operating conditions.